bitcoin-dev-project/bitcoiner-intro-to-rust/11_unit_testing.md

 `01000000fd204e`

 `fd` indicates that the input length comes from the next two bytes.
-So the bytes, `0x20` and `0x4e` should equal 20,000.
+So the bytes, `0x20` and `0x4e` should evaluate to 20,000.
 Let's confirm this in our test.

 ```rust
 fn test_reading_compact_size() {